Credit: NSF/Stephen Voss

 NSF INCLUDES is specifically designed as a multi-stage, multi-year initiative, as detailed in the NSF INCLUDES program solicitation (NSF 17-522).
 NSF understands that it often takes years to build effective partnerships and to test and evaluate various approaches.
 We're conscious of the challenges that projects and partnerships face, including the difficulties of adapting the best approaches for different communities and contexts and measuring their impacts.

-- Component two: alliances.
+• Component two: alliances.
 The NSF INCLUDES alliances will leverage and build on the activities of design and development launch pilots, adding new partners, collaborators, or networks.
-Each alliance will have its own local communication (backbone) organization.
+Each alliance will have its own local communication organization.

-- Component three: backbone organization.
-The NSF INCLUDES backbone organization – a central component of the collective-impact approach – will provide increased communications, interoperability, coordination, support, and accountability for the network of NSF INCLUDES alliances.
+• Component three: NSF INCLUDES Coordination Hub.
+The NSF INCLUDES Coordination Hub will provide increased communications, interoperability, coordination, support, and accountability for the network of NSF INCLUDES alliances.
 The backbone organization will help drive overarching vision and strategy, align common activities, establish shared measurement practices, build public will, advance policy, and mobilize funding across the network.

 NSF INCLUDES and the NSF Broadening Participation Portfolio